 - a) Throttle controls must be self-closing when not held by the hand. - b) Two throttle cables must be fitted (opening and closing). - c) Electronic control of the throttle valves, known as "drive-by-wire", may be used.
 The system must have a safety system to identify failures within the sensors and prevent operation if any of these are in error. - d) An ignition cut-out must be fitted to operate when the driver leaves the Sidecar.
-This ignition cut-out system shall interrupt the primary circuit. - e) The ignition cut-out must be placed as near to the handlebar as possible and shall be operated by a non-elastic string of adequate length and thickness and strapped to the driver's body.
+This ignition cut-out system shall interrupt the primary circuit. - e) The ignition cut-out shall be operated by a non-elastic string of adequate length and thickness and strapped to the driver's body.
 A spiral cable (similar to that of a telephone wire) with a maximum length of 1 m (extended) is permitted.